puppeteer/puppeteer/README.md

 Selenium / WebDriver is a well-established cross-browser API that is useful for testing cross-browser support.

-Puppeteer works only with Chrome.
+Puppeteer works only with Chromium or Chrome.
 However, many teams only run unit tests with a single browser (e.g. PhantomJS).
 In non-testing use cases, Puppeteer provides a powerful but simple API because it's only targeting one browser that enables you to rapidly develop automation scripts.

-Puppeteer uses the latest versions of Chromium.
+Puppeteer bundles the latest versions of Chromium.

 #### Q: Who maintains Puppeteer?